jacques/docs.npmjs.com/content/private-modules/intro.md

 featured: true
 -->

+_To use private packages, you must run a version of npm greater than `2.7.0`.
+You also must be a paid npm user._

 # Working with private packages

 With npm private packages, you can use the npm registry to host your own private code and the npm command line to manage it.
 This makes it easy to use public packages like Express and Browserify side-by-side with your own private code.